-Skirts: The skirt hem may be no higher than just above the knee, both in front and in back.
-To measure a correct skirt length: properly adjust the skirt at the waist, kneel on a level surface, and measure at most two inches between skirt's hem and the floor.
+Skirts & Jumpers: The skirt or jumper hem may be no higher than just above the knee, both in front and in back.
+To measure a correct skirt/jumper length: properly adjust the skirt at the waist, kneel on a level surface, and measure at least two inches between skirt's hem and the floor.
 Skirts must be worn at the waist.
+5thgrade girls choosing to wear the upper school skirt must still wear modesty shorts underneath.
+Leggings are not allowed under skirts.